Once upon a time (but not so long ago):

 - Use subtitles to slice your articles into sections when needed

-- Add quick navigation tools or summary lines in long articles like this one
+- Add quick navigation tools or summary lines in long articles

 - Add a related questions widget